You must complete IRS Form 5695 if you qualify to claim the non-business energy property credit or the residential energy-efficient property credit.

 The non-business energy property credit can reduce your tax bill for some of the costs you incur to make energy-efficient improvements to your home.
-Your tax credit equals 10 percent of those costs, with a maximum credit of $500.
+Your tax credit equals 10 percent of those costs, with a maximum total lifetime credit of $500 and a lifetime limit of $200 for windows portion.

 Eligible costs include the purchase price and installation charges for efficient heating and air conditioning systems, water heaters and stoves that run on biomass fuel.
 You may also claim a credit for the purchase of energy-efficient doors, windows, skylights, certain roofs and the cost of increasing insulation in the home.
 However, you cannot include the installation costs for this equipment in the credit.